bpeacock/testster/README.md

 Running Tests
 -------------

-Open the javascript console on your webpage:
+Open the javascript console on your webpage.
+Make sure to check "preserve log" so that the log doesn't clear when navigating between pages.

 **Run all tests:** `testster.run()`